eddyerburgh/simple-redux/README.md

 ## combineReducers

-Instead of using a single root reducer, most apps use multiple reducers using the `combineReducers` helper function:
+Instead of using a single root reducer, most apps use multiple reducers by using the `combineReducers` helper function:

 ```js
 // app/store/reducers.js